 Retirement isn’t something a lot of young people think about.
 However, Forbes believes that the best age at which to start preparing for retirement is when you’re young.
 This leaves the most time for your investments to compound into an even bigger nest egg when you need it.
-Time is a great asset for any investment class, but maybe an even bigger one when it comes to investing in Bitcoin and other cryptocurrencies.
+Time is a great asset for any investment class, but maybe an even bigger one when it comes to investing in Bitcoin and other cryptocurrencies such as Ethereum.

 Bitcoin’s Growth Potential